boxyhq/website/blog/2022-02-24-add-saml-sso-to-node-express-app.md

 </html>
 ```

 From the command line, let's restart the express app then visit the authorize the URL [http://localhost:3000/sso/authorize](http://localhost:3000/sso/authorize).

 If you've configured everything okay, it should redirect you to the Auth0 authentication page, then click on the Sign up link and register there

-If the authentication is successful, the app will redirect you to the dashboard and display the `Id`, `Email` of the user.
+If the authentication is successful, the app will redirect you to the dashboard and display the `id`, `email` of the user.

 ![img alt](/img/blog/add-saml-sso-to-node-express-app/express-dashboard.png)

 ## Conclusion

 Congratulations, you should now have a functioning SAML SSO integrated with your express.js app using the SAML Jackson and Auth0.

 ## References